Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 The Web API is build in Python and handles the following:
 - Capture the data crowdsourced by contributors through the [TakeTwo Chrome extension tool](https://github.com/embrace-call-for-code/taketwo-marker-chromeextension).
 - Capture the data highlighted by contributors and posts it to a backend database.
-Separately, this data will be used to train an [ML model](https://github.com/embrace-call-for-code/taketwo-datascience) that can detect racial bias.
+Separately, this data will be used to train a [ML model](datascience/README.md) that can detect racial bias.
 - Fetch the defined categories of racial bias and serve them in the extension tool.

 [Follow these instructions for setting up the web back end API](webapi/README.md)